Abyss Scuba Diving

 Start Just Centimeters Below the Surface

-Once the theory has been completed, it is then converted into practice through confined water training.
-In confined water, you learn all the skills you'll need for the open water, but in an environment where for much of the time your head is only a few centimeters below the surface and where if you have an issue, you can merely stand up and talk the problem through with your instructor.
+Once the theory has been completed, it is then converted into practice through confined water dives.
+In confined water, you learn all the skills you’ll need for the open water, but in an environment where for much of the time your head is only a few centimeters below the surface and where if you have an issue, you can merely stand up and talk the problem through with your instructor.

 Confined water is one of the most difficult areas where the majority of beginner scuba divers typically have difficulty.
 The difficulty occurs to a large extent because they are not used to breathing through their noses instead of their mouths nor are they accustomed to be able to alternate between mouth and nose breathing to clear their masks.
 Mask clearing is where the majority of beginner scuba divers typically encounter the most problems.
 At this stage of the training, it is overcoming these psychological issues that pose the biggest challenge.